 Recorder: 30 minutes

-Control: Push down crown for start-flyback, side slide for pause (although 923-9007 appears to be crown for start-stop-reset and side slide for pause)
+(although 923-9007 appears to use the crown for start-stop-reset and side slide for pause)

 Colour: White dial with black numerals and graduation, and a red 60 seconds and 30 minutes